 If you do not succeed at your DPS hearing, your license will be suspended for 90 days, but your CDL will still be disqualified for one year, or 3 years if you were operating a commercial vehicle with placards indicating you were transporting hazardous materials.

 You should also keep in mind--regardless if your hearing was a regular administrative hearing or an ALR hearing--the following:

 - A third DWI offense or other felony committed while using your commercial vehicle will result in life disqualification of your CDL.

 - Regardless if it's your first or third DWI offense while in possession of a CDL, you also face possible civil penalties under the FMCSA.

 Applying for a CDL after a DWI Conviction

 To obtain a Commercial Driver's License in Texas, you must have a good driving history.
 A DWI on your record can prevent you from obtaining a CDL, even if you are able to pass all the skills and knowledge tests.
 If it is your first offense, then you may still be able to obtain a CDL, but the problem will be more about an employer hiring ou with a DWI on your record.
 If however, you have two or more DWIs on your record, then you could be disqualified from obtaining a CDL for life.

 Your CDL is your link to your livelihood.
 A DWI conviction puts that all into question.
-Attorney Doug Murphy is a Board-certified criminal defense lawyer and a Board-certified DWI lawyer who will fight for y our rights.
+Attorney Doug Murphy is a Board Certified criminal defense lawyer and a Board Certified DWI lawyer who will fight for y our rights.
 He's been doing it for two decades and and gives back to the legal community by teaching other attorneys how to do the same.
-Contact Doug Murphy online or at 713-229-8333 today to discuss the circumstances of your case.
+If you want one of the best DWI lawyers in Texas to protect your career and freedom, Contact Doug Murphy online or at 713-229-8333 today to discuss the circumstances of your case.